wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Retrieve existing system configuration.md

 Complete the following steps to view the configuration of a specific component:

-1. Open a command prompt.
+1. Access the EdgeCmd utility through a command line tool.
 2. Type the following command, replacing `<componentId>` with the ID of the component, and press Enter.

    ```bash